Dominant Auslander-Gorenstein algebras and mixed cluster tilting: Introduction

 One of our main results gives the Auslander correspondence for dominant Auslander-Gorenstein algebras.
 For this, we generalise the notion of cluster tilting modules as follows: For an algebra $B$, we consider the higher Auslander-Reiten translates

-Then a generator-cogenerator $M$ of $B$ is called \emph{mixed precluster tilting} if the following condition is satisfied. \begin{enumerate} \item[$\bullet$] For each indecomposable non-projective direct summand $X$ of $M$, there exists $c_X\ge1$ such that $\Ext^i_B(X,M)=0$ for all $1\le i<c_X$ and $\tau_{c_X}(X)\in\add M$. \end{enumerate} This is equivalent to the following dual condition, where $(d_X)_X$ turns out to be a permutation of $(c_X)_X$, that is, $c_X=d_Y$ for $Y=\tau_{c_X}(X)$. \begin{enumerate} \item[$\bullet$] For each indecomposable non-injective direct summand $X$ of $M$, there exists $d_X\ge1$ such that $\Ext^i_B(M,X)=0$ for all $1\le i<d_X$ and $\tau_{d_X}^-(X)\in\add M$. \end{enumerate} In case $d_X=d$ holds for all $X$, we recover the notion of $d$-precluster tilting modules introduced in \cite{IyaSol}.
-We refer to Section \ref{section:example mixed pct} for examples of mixed precluster tilting modules.
+Then a generator-cogenerator $M$ of $B$ is called \emph{mixed precluster tilting} if the following condition is satisfied. \begin{enumerate} \item[$\bullet$] For each indecomposable non-projective direct summand $X$ of $M$, there exists $\ell_X\ge1$ such that $\Ext^i_B(X,M)=0$ for all $1\le i<\ell_X$ and $\tau_{\ell_X}(X)\in\add M$. \end{enumerate} This is equivalent to its dual condition, see Definition-Proposition \ref{mixed 0}.
+We refer to Sections \ref{section: TrivExtdrep}, \ref{section:example mixed pct} and \ref{section: glueing} for examples of mixed precluster tilting modules.
 We prove the following Auslander correspondence for dominant Auslander-Gorenstein algebras.

 \begin{theorem}[Theorem \ref{main correspondence 0}] There exists a bijection between the following objects. \begin{enumerate}[\rm(1)] \item The Morita equivalence classes of dominant Auslander-Gorenstein algebras $A$ with $\domdim A\ge 2$. \item The Morita equivalence classes of pairs $(B,M)$ of finite dimensional algebras $B$ and mixed precluster tilting modules $M$. \end{enumerate} The correspondence from {\rm(2)} to {\rm(1)} is given by $(B,M)\mapsto A:=\End_B(M)$. \end{theorem}